Pandora: Metaconsole: Documentation en: Installation

 UPDATE tconfig SET `value` = (SELECT MAX(id_evento) FROM tevento) WHERE `token` = "replication_copy_last_id";

-From Pandora version 7 onwards, you can find in the enterprise configuration setup, the option to register the node in the Metaconsole introducing less data than in the node form in the Metaconsole.
+From Pandora version 7 onwards, you may find in the Metaconsole configuration setup, the option to register the node in the Metaconsole.

-You can also check if this arrives via api to the Metaconsole and check if the node is registered in the Metaconsole.
+You can also check if it arrives via api to the Metaconsole and whether the node is registered in the Metaconsole.

 1.3.3 Metaconsole Additional Configuration

 The Metaconsole, if the node events replication has been activated, store event data in its own database.
 For their maintenance these data can be deleted and/or move to the metaconsole history event ddb.
 THis is done, as in a pandora instance, through the execution of the ddbb maintenance script that is at/usr/share/pandora_server/util/pandora_db.pl.
 Usually, to launch it the server file is used, only that as it is a metaconsole, there is no server.
 To do this, get a copy o fhe file /etc/pandora/pandora_server.conf from one of the nodes, edit it, and modify the data related to the DDBB (hostname, DDBB name, user and password) and save the file, for example as: